-You would probably be more familiar with a pergola usually used for swing stands.
+You are probably more familiar with a pergola usually used for swing stands.
 It's casually thrown around more often and is commonly used to describe any outdoor roofed structure.
-There are actually differences on how the three items are built.
+There are, however, several differences in form, construction, and features.

 Pergola comes from the Latin word Pergula, which means projecting eave.
 These structures were proposed during the Italian Renaissance period to reproduce the villas during the Ancient Roman period.
-It was mostly a wooden structure that protruded or extended from the exterior wall of the house on which the other end was then supported by columns.
-It was also used in Ancient Greece and Egypt and back then, pergolas had intricate carvings with different wooden vines crawling through.
+It was mostly a wooden structure that protruded or extended from the exterior wall of the house on which columns then supported the other end.

-Patio covers are literally covering for patios so these may be used interchangeably with pergolas.
-It is a permanent attachment to a house often extending the use of the house hence forming the patio.
+Patio covers are covering for patios, so these may be used interchangeably with pergolas.
+It is a permanent attachment to a house, often extending the use of the house hence forming the patio.

 A gazebo is a roofed structure, seen in private and public spaces.
 While it may have similarities with pergola, it differs in shape.
 The latter is usually rectangular with a lattice framework.
 On the other hand, the former is mostly octagonal, with a pitched roof often placed in the middle of a lush landscape to provide users with a view.